-Table 30The economy and jobs: planning priorities and actions
+Table 27The economy and jobs: planning priorities and actions

-Plann ning priority Action 5 EM1 EM 1.1 Ensure a mix of different land uses in town centres to minimise travel for work and to access services while also creating a greater return on investment in active and public transport facilities.
-2021 EM 1.2 Planning Proposals seeking to reduce the amount of employment land will not be supported until the employment industries analysis and review is completed.
+Plann ing priority Action S EM1 (increasing the productivity or profitability of land uses) in the most accessible centres and EM 1.1 Ensure a mix of different land uses in town centres to minimise travel for work and to access services while also creating a greater return on investment in active and public transport facilities.
+2021 discourage it in low-density residential areas (including prohibiting new uses) EM 1.2 Planning Proposals seeking to reduce the amount of employment land will not be supported until the employment industries analysis and review is completed.
 Planning Proposals would then only proceed if they are consistent with the findings of that review.
 2021 EM2 Ensure the City of Ryde LGA is well-designed and planned to encourage new investment, local jobs and business EM2.1 Review the extent, location, capacity and zoning of planning controls that apply to employment lands to ensure the retention and management of adequate land with appropriate planning provisions.
 2021 opportunities in an environment of innovation, progression and economic growth EM2.2 Ensure Land use provisions respond to global and local trends to support job creation, ensuring there is opportunity for land uses such as co-working spaces and incubators in appropriate locations.
 2021 ЕМЗ Stimulate economic growth and local jobs by providing opportunities for a range of businesses and protecting employment lands EM3.1 Update Council's review process so that planning proposals that seek to rezone employment land to non-employment land will not proceed until the review of existing employment land capacity and demand analysis has been completed.
 Ongoing EM3.2 Expand the permissible land uses in centres to encourage the growth of local business, the new economy and creative enterprise.
 2021 EM3.3 Review land use provisions so that zoning facilitates business attraction.
 2021 EM4 Promote tourism and night time economy EM4.1 Collaborate with partners to promote a 18-hour city in Macquarie Park EM4.2 Enhance tourism opportunities in association with attractions such as Macquarie University and Lane Cove National Park